futagoza/prattle/docs/guides/compatibility.md

----
-title: "Compatibility"
----
+## Compatibility

-This file is the canonical resource for compatibility goals for POW.
+This is the canonical resource for compatibility goals for POW.

 ## ES2017